michaelkc/michaelkc.github.io/_posts/2025-06-01-interesting-stuff-i-found.markdown

 ### Google Jules
 I am cleaning out my PhoneShare backlog of AI stuff, guess this shows.
 Jules is another "async LLM agent", which I have high hopes for as people have written nice things about the Gemini models.
-Just kicking the tires atm, but very clean integration with GitHub, and everything runs in a Google-provided sandbox VM.
+It has a very clean integration with GitHub, and everything runs in a Google-provided sandbox VM.

+Unfortunately, it did not like my Blazor WASM solution - the ordeal ended with `Jules encountered an unexpected error.
+Please start a new task to try again.` after Jules create a high-level plan and tried to implement.

 [Google Jules](https://jules.google.com/)